 If you have a flat roof, your accredited solar installer should be able to install some kind of mounting frame to get the right angle.
 In the northern parts of Australia strict standard apply to solar panel mounting due to the possible impact of strong wind events such as cyclones, a loose solar panel in a storm can become a dangerous projectile.

 Designing a solar PV system for maximum efficiency

 The daily sunlight a solar panel receives is referred to as peak sun hours.
-The amount of electricity a solar panel can produce is relating to the amount of peak sun hours, so its is important to install the panels in a position that get the most sun and as little as possible shade from trees or near by buildings obscuring the sun.
+The amount of electricity a solar panel can produce is relating to the amount of peak sun hours, so it is essential to install the panels in a position that get the most sun and as little as possible shade from trees or nearby buildings obscuring the sun.

 Your accredited solar installer will be able to calculate the output of your solar panels based in the peak sun hours, note that peak sun hours change at different times of the year.

-Shade and dust can effect solar panel output
+Shade and dust can affect solar panel output

-In a perfect world solar panels should be mounted in a position that exposes them to full sunlight from 9am to 3pm, shade should be avoided and panels need to be kept clean and free of dust and dirt.
+In a perfect world, solar panels should be mounted in a position that exposes them to full sunlight from 9 am to 3 pm, the shade should be avoided, and panels need to be kept clean and free of dust and dirt.

-Even a small amount of shade can have a big impact on the way electricity flows through the solar modules in the panel, so try to avoid any shade at all no matter how small it seems, no sun means no power.
-One shaded cell will effect the output of the others around it.
+Even a small amount of shade can have a significant impact on the way electricity flows through the solar modules in the panel, so try to avoid any shadow at all no matter how small it seems, no sun means no power.
+One shaded cell will affect the output of the others around it.